Generalized chromatic functions: Product and Coproduct Formulas for Generalized Chromatic Functions

 \begin{remark} Theorem \ref{coprod} is a generalization of \cite[Proposition 3.4]{AWvW}.
-Moreover, when $G$ is an edge-coloured digraph whose edges are all dashed, then the generalized chromatic function $\GX_{G}(x)$ is equal to Stanley's chromatic symmetric function $\GX_{\overline{G}}(x)$, so this coproduct formula will give a coproduct formula for Stanley's chromatic symmetric functions. \end{remark}
+Moreover, when $G$ is an edge-coloured digraph that has only dashed edges, then the generalized chromatic function $\GX_{G}(x)$ is equal to Stanley's chromatic symmetric function of the underlying graph of $G$, so this coproduct formula will give a coproduct formula for Stanley's chromatic symmetric functions. \end{remark}

-\begin{Example}
+\begin{example}

-\end{Example}
+\end{example}

-\section{Bases for $\QSym^r(x)$ using generalized chromatic functions}
+\section{Bases for $\QSym^r(x)$ Using Generalized Chromatic Functions}

 In this section, we realize different bases for the Hopf algebras in the following chain as special cases of the generalized chromatic functions of certain edge-coloured digraphs.